FOSSEE/st-scripts/other-type-of-plots/script.rst

 Hello and welcome to the tutorial other type of plots.

+.. #[Puneeth: this sentence doesn't read well]

 {{{ show the outline slide }}}

+.. #[Puneeth: motivate looking at other plots.
+Why are we looking at
+.. them?
+Tell that we have only looked at one type of plot all the
+.. while, etc.]

-In this tutorial we will cover scatter plot, pie chart, bar chart and loglog plot.
+In this tutorial we will cover scatter plot, pie chart, bar chart and log-log plot.
 We will also see few other plots and also introduce you to the matplotlib help.

+.. #[Puneeth: cover, see and introduce you. be consistent. does, the
+..
+"We" include the viewer or not?]

 Let us start with scatter plot.